polinatea/test/README.md

-prog that give summa of 2 numbers
+prog that give summa of 2 numbers once told me